valerypleshkov/valerypleshkov/README.md

-Valery Pleshkov
+hello Valery Pleshkov
-Interested in cybersecurity, software development (python), computer vision, machine learning and unmanned aerial vehicle Currently learning DevSecOps and SDLC
+wave Interested in cybersecurity, software development (python), computer vision, machine learning and unmanned aerial vehicle
+Currently learning DevSecOps and SDLC
 Looking to collaborate on
 How to reach me: